 It’s not often that a company puts actual effort into designing an AMD-powered laptop, but the Lenovo Yoga 6 is a great convertible if you’re an AMD fan.
 It’s lightweight and comes with a unique look that’s bound to catch some eyes and feel great in your hands.

 Let’s talk about that performance first.
-The Lenovo Yoga 6 comes with AMD’s latest Ryzen 5000 series processors, up to a Ryzen 5 5700U.
-It’s a bit disappointing not to see the more modern and slightly more powerful Zen 3-based models like the Ryzen 5 5800U, but this is far from a bad processor.
+The Lenovo Yoga 6 comes with AMD’s Ryzen 5000 series processors, up to a Ryzen 5 5700U.
+It’s not the latest hardware from AMD anymore, but this is still a very fast processor.
 It’s still an 8-core, 16-thread CPU, with boost speeds up to 4.3GHz, so you won’t be lacking in performance for all your day-to-day tasks.
 Plus, you get solid integrated graphics with AMD Radeon.
 The rest of the specs are rounded out with up to 16GB of RAM and a 1TB SSD, and that’s a recipe for a very good experience overall, and this is a laptop that can last you a long time.

 If you’re more of an AMD fan but you still want a laptop with a unique premium design while also being easy to carry, the Lenovo Yoga 6 is an easy choice.
-You can buy it below or check out other configurations on Lenovo’s website.
-There’s also a new version of the Yoga 6 coming soon featuring 16:10 displays.
+The previous iteration was already solid, but the latest model addressed all the shortcomings it had and it’s one of the best laptops in Lenovo’s lineup.

 Looking for something affordable that covers the basics?
-The Lenovo IdeaPad 3 is a great laptop you can get for a reasonable price, and it’s still going to give you enough performance for day-to-day usage, whether you’re an occasional user at home or a student.
+The Lenovo IdeaPad 3i is a great laptop you can get for a reasonable price, and it’s still going to give you enough performance for day-to-day usage, whether you’re an occasional user at home or a student.
 It’s worth keeping an eye out for deals, as it can make this laptop that much more accessible.

 Moving on to ports, you get a very decent range of connectivity here.
 You get two USB Type-A ports (one USB 2.0, one USB 3.2 Gen 1), one USB Type-C (3.2 Gen 1), HDMI, an SD card reader, and a headphone jack.
 This ensures you can connect most types of peripherals, and if you’re buying a laptop in this price range, you’re probably not looking for anything much fancier than what you get here.

-The display on the IdeaPad Flex 5i is also pretty good.
-It’s a 13.3 inch panel, and at that size, the Full HD (1920 x 1020) resolution of the display should be sharp enough to look great in almost any situation.
+The display on the IdeaPad Flex 3i is also pretty good.
+It’s a 15.6-inch panel, and at that size, the Full HD (1920 x 1080) resolution of the display should be sharp enough to look great in almost any situation.
 More premium laptops might go for a higher resolution, but this is totally fine.
 Of course, since this is a convertible, the screen supports touch, as well as pen input.
 As for sound, you get a pair of stereo speakers with 2W of power each, enough for a solid media experience.

-If you’re looking for a new Chromebook for school or occasional use, the Lenovo IdeaPad Flex 5i is a great choice with solid all-around performance.
+If you’re looking for a new Chromebook for school or occasional use, the Lenovo IdeaPad Flex 3i is a great choice with solid all-around performance.
 You can buy it below.
-There’s a new model of the IdeaPad Flex 5i Chromebook planned to arrive in June, which will feature newer processors and a taller display, so it may also be worth waiting for that.

-There’s something for everyone though, and if that’s not your style, you can choose from the other great devices on this list.
 If Lenovo isn’t what you’re looking for, why not check out the best laptops from other brands?
-We have lists of the best Dell laptops, as well one for HP laptops.
+We have lists of the best Dell laptops, as well as one for HP laptops.
 These are also incredibly popular brands, and you can’t go wrong with them either.